James-Guo-03/James-Guo-03.github.io/files/Java.md

 Only this class or one of its subclasses can be the argument type in a catch clause.

-- `Throwable` can be constructed using empty parameter or `String` as messsage.
+- `Throwable` can be constructed using empty parameter or `String` as message.
 - `getMessage()`: Returns the detail message string of this throwable.
 - `getStackTrace()`: Provides programmatic access to the stack trace information printed by `printStackTrace()` as `StackTraceElement[]`.
 - `printStackTrace()`: Prints this throwable and its backtrace to the standard error stream.